dazz/puppet-boxes/README.md

         vagrant package setupbox --output setupbox.box
         vagrant box add setupbox setupbox.box

-# What is next

-Now we have the setupbox as base box for every iteration we want to do next:

-* PRODUCTION BOX
-* STAGE BOX and finally the
-* DEVELOPER BOX

-In the first two stages we won't do anything by hand, but let machines to the work.
-How many iterations you will need to have a production close environment to develop in depends on your usecase or the company you work for.

-# Hints and tips

-## Networking
-If you don't see your setupbox with 192.168.23.24 you manually have to delete the file where the mac-address is hardwired.
-So run in the vm:
-        sudo rm /etc/udev/rules.d/70-persistent-net.rules
-Then start virtualmachine if not already started and manualy restart the machine.
-The file we deleted will be fresh generated with the actual mac-address.
-Sources:[1][1], [2][2], [3][3]

-# The boxes
+# About: The box model

 ## BASE BOX

 The base box will download the first base box from puppetlabs or your chosen url.
 Everything that needs to be prepared before all the software will be setup will happen in this step.

 You can set your own url here with `basebox.vm.box_url`, but make sure that you do not maintain this box to stay clear of your project scope. it ends here.

 ## SETUP BOX